diggahdee/diggahdee.github.io/_posts/2021-11-07-why-acknowledge-jesus.md

 > **Matthew 7:13-14 ESV**
 > *“Enter by the narrow gate.
 For the gate is wide and the way is easy that leads to destruction, and those who enter by it are many.
 For the gate is narrow and the way is hard that leads to life, and those who find it are few."*

-> **1 John 1:7 ESV**
-> *But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus his Son cleanses us from all sin.*

 > **Colossians 2:9 ESV**
 > *For in him the whole fullness of deity dwells bodily,*

-> **2 John 1:9 ESV**
-> *Everyone who goes on ahead and does not abide in the teaching of Christ, does not have God.
-Whoever abides in the teaching has both the Father and the Son.*

 > **John 8:51 ESV**
 > *Truly, truly, I say to you, if anyone keeps my word, he will never see death.”*

-> **John 3:16-17 ESV**
-> *“For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.
-For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.*

 > **Matthew 11:27 ESV**
 > *<span style="color:red;">All things have been handed over to me by my Father, and no one knows the Son except the Father, and no one knows the Father except the Son and anyone to whom the Son chooses to reveal him.</span>*